Twisted S-Duality: Introduction

 \subsection{Conventions}

 When we describe a field theory, we work with the BV formalism in a perturbative setting.
 We work with $\bb Z/2$-grading but may write $\bb Z$-grading in a way that it gives an expected cohomological degree when it can.
+By tensor product of the space of fields, we mean the one of nuclear spaces as, for example, explained in \cite[Appendix 2]{CostelloBook}.
+The crucial property we use is that for manifolds $M,N$, one has $C^\infty(M)\otimes C^\infty(N) =C^\infty(M\times N)$ as well as a similar statement for sections of vector bundles on $M$ and $N$.
 Algebras are complexified unless otherwise mentioned; in particular, we see $\GL(N)$ when physicists expect to see $\U(N)$.